jordankaiser/documentation-drupal/chapter1/content-modeling/creating-a-new-content-type.md

 ## Add content type

 The collection of fields you fill out to create a new Content Type.
+See the Content Types article for a description of these fields.